Rakha-DS/Proyek-Analisis-Data/README.md

-# Data Analisys Project for Dicoding
+# Data Analysis Project for Dicoding

 ## Installing the requirements
 ```